Danlarte/Danlarte/README.md

 ### Hi there, I'm Daniel 👋
 👨🏻‍💻 Web Front-end Developer
 **<b> from Tucumán, Argentina</b>**
-I am a graphic designer and I like to develop projects in Wordpress. <br/> I am currently studying the JS Undefined Academy Bootcamp taught by Guillermo Rodas.
+I am a graphic designer and I like to develop projects in Wordpress.
 <p>Welcome to my page! </br>

 ### Tech Stack